lamini-ai/lamini-examples/prompt_engineering.md

 * Moderate Temperature (Around 1): Allowing for a mix of likely and less likely tokens in the output.
 * High Temperature (Above 1): Introduces more randomness and diversity into the generation process, leading to more creative and varied responses.

-TODO: add temperature example
+TODO: add temperature example using the runner

-TODO: check if temperature must be float, if int is ok.

 ### Batching